-deemed to be public servants.
+Members of the Commission deemed to be public servants.

-24. The Commission may delegate to any officer appointed to assist the Commission any of its powers, and the person to whom such power are so delegated may exercise those powers subject to the direction of the Commission.
+24. The Commission may delegate to any officer appointed to assist the Commission any of its powers, and the person to whom such powers are so delegated may exercise those powers subject to the direction of the Commission.

-Delegation of powers
+Delegation of powers.

-25. (1) At the request of the Commission, any officer in the public service may, with the consent of that officer and of the Secretary to the Ministry of the Minister in charge of the subject of Public Administration, be temporarily appointed to the staff of the Commission, for such period as may be determined by the Commission, with like consent, or with like consent be permanently appointed to such staff.
+25. (1) At the request of the Commission, any offier in the public service may, with the consent of that officer and of the Secretary to the Ministry of the Minister in charge of the subject of Public Administration, be temporarily appointed to the staff of the Commission, for such period as may be determined by the Commission, with like consent, or with like consent be permanantly appointed to such staff.